chrswndrs/me/blackbook/README.md

    clear the screen
  * ip a (ipconfig forwardslash all, on windows) show all ip addresses
+ * ip -c a
+   show all ip addresses in color
  * which ssh
    display full path to ssh program
  * type ssh